patrickbwarren/transam-triton/EMULATOR.md

 write cycle, but again presumably this was done to save space in the code.

-The test for whether the programming step is complete is performed by reading the upper 4 bits from port C into the accumulator (at `0F39`) and using the `ANA A` instruction (at `0F3B`).
+The test for whether the programming step is complete is performed by reading the upper 4 bits from port C into the accumulator at `0F39`, and using the `ANA A` instruction at `0F3B`.
 This operation doesn't change the contents of the accumulator but it _does_ set the flags, in particular the sign flag now matches the high bit in the accumulator.
 Thus this affords a cheap (and space-saving) way to test for whether the high bit in the accumulator is set or reset, signalling the completion of the programming step.
-Note the tight coupling between the firmware and hardware implementation at this point: the hardware design could have used any of the top 4 bits of C for this signal, but using bit 7 simplifies the test and saves space in the code.
+Note the tight coupling between the firmware and hardware design at this point: any of the top 4 bits of C _could_ have been used for this signal, but using bit 7 simplifies the test and saves space in the code.

 A `READ ERROR` occurs if the final byte read does not match that in memory.
-This test (at `0F3F` and `0F40`) is performed _after_ the last write cycle (even though register C has only counted down to `0x01`, the 100th write step has been done).
+This test at `0F3F` and `0F40` is performed _after_ the last write cycle (even though register C has only counted down to `0x01`, the 100th write step has been done).
 This catches errors where a bit in the 2708 is '1' and it should have been written to be '0'.